CPNP-PC Recert FAQs

 Recert Basics

-You can access your online wallet card at any time by logging in to Profile & Wallet Card.
+You can access your digital wallet card at any time by logging in to Profile & Wallet Card.
 Your wallet card updates 15 minutes after Recert payment is processed.
-Online wallet cards allow you to receive your updated card faster and lets you print a new one at any time should you misplace it.

 Tracking My Recert History

-Log in to your Recert Dashboard to see your past Recert enrollment submissions.
-This tool will tell you where you are in your 7-year Recert tracking cycle and can help guide your choices for options to select in the years to come.
+Log in to your Recert Dashboard to see where you are in your 7-year Recert tracking cycle.

 Log in to your ReCErt Tracker to see your past Recert enrollment submissions.